 - 19. Antyakshari is an academic as well as entertaining Indian game which is played by both adults and children.
 It originated in India but now played all around the world.
-Many variations are made to the original idea. - 20.
-Two teams are made to play this game, one team recites Mantra/Shloka/Kosha like Amarkosh/song.
-Then the other team has to recite Mantra/Shloka/Kosha like Amarkosh/sing a song which begins with the last letter of the one recited/song sung by the first team.
+Many variations have been made to the original idea. - 20.
+Two teams are made to play this game, one team recites Mantra/Shloka/Kosha like Amarkosh song.
+Then the other team has to recite Mantra/Shloka/Kosha like Amarkosh song which begins with the last letter of the one song recited sung by the first team.
 Both the teams keep taking their turns.
-The team which can't recite/song loses in the end. - 21.
-In Pathashala-s, schools and colleges, it is used as a learning tool also.
+The team which can't recite song loses in the end. - 21.
+In Pathashala-s, schools and colleges, it is also used as a learning tool.